-In establishing a national system of materials control as referred to in Article 7, Iraq shall arrange that records are kept in respect of each material balance area.
+In establishing its system of materials control as referred to in Article 7, the State shall arrange that records are kept in respect of each material balance area.
 The records to be kept shall be described in the Subsidiary Arrangements.

-Iraq shall make arrangements to facilitate the examination of records by inspectors, particularly if the records are not kept in English, French, Russian or Spanish.
+The State shall make arrangements to facilitate the examination of records by inspectors, particularly if the records are not kept in English, French, Russian or Spanish.